Running Simulations in Serpent

 set nps 1000000 % Number of source neutrons to simulate

-Note: In external source mode, use set nps to specify the total number of source particles instead of set pop.
+In external source mode, use set nps to specify the total number of source particles rather than set pop, since there is no cycle-based iteration.

 Running the Simulation